dictu-lang/Dictu/docs/docs/collections.md

 ### Indexing

-Accessing dictionary items is the same syntax as lists, except instead of an index, it expects a **string key**.
+Accessing dictionary items is the same syntax as lists, except instead of an index, it expects an immutable type (nil, boolean, number, string) for it's key.
 If you try to access a key that does not exist, `nil` is returned.
 If you expect a key may not exist `.get()` can be used to return a default value.

 ```js